google/knative-gcp/docs/storage/README.md

 ## What's Next

-The Storage implements what Knative Eventing considers to be an `importer`.
+The Storage object implements what Knative Eventing considers to be an "importer".
 This component can work alone, but it also works well when [Knative Serving and Eventing](https://github.com/knative/docs) are installed in the cluster.